 Counterfeit products are harmful to both companies’ economy and consumers’ health.
 In the case of children’s products, counterfeiting seriously impair health of the most vulnerable consumers, children.
 The EUIPO’s “Qualitative Study on Risks Posed by Counterfeits to Consumers.
-2019” study found that the 80% of the unsafe and counterfeit products were products for children.
+2019” study found that the 80% of the unsafe and counterfeit products can pose serious risks to consumers’ health.

 Hence the origin of the CounterRisk “New skills to face the risks of counterfeiting in consumer goods” European project led by AIJU that aims to develop innovative training tools approaching the protection of intellectual property, the safety in products for children and the way new technologies, such as blockchain, might help to fight against counterfeiting concerning consumer goods for children.

 The project is mainly aimed to professionals of children’s products sector, especially SMEs and technical staff from consumer organisations, since they are a key community that reach people who purchase consumer goods for children, either on-line or in physical stores.

 The aim of the CounterRisk Project is to help improve the competences of professionals in this field and to build awareness of the economic and health risks that counterfeiting pose to society.

 Two types of intellectual products will result from this project:

 - NOOC (nano online open course), which will include contents designed specifically for staff in consumer organisations and any other entity that take part in the awareness and training of consumers.

 - NOOC aimed at companies, especially SMEs, of children’s products sector